 It took a LOT of pushing, the forge simply did not want to do it - it was too much bother - but we did not give up, and when they finally agreed Project X Japanese came to full maturity.

-The original base models were still there, but each one had a selection of suggested customizations (though you can mix and match as you like) - and even added some elite cusomizations such as Horimono engravings, leather ito wrap, etc as optional upgrades.
+The original base models were still there, but each one had a selection of suggested customizations (though you could mix and match as you like) - and we even added some elite cusomizations such as leather ito wrap, rayskin wrapped or mother of pearl inlaid saya, etc as optional upgrades.

-September 26, 2012 - Visit to the forge to inspect production and meet the master smiths personally.
+September 26, 2012 - Made a visit to the forge to inspect production and meet the master smiths personally.

-January 3, 2013 - Shipment lands, swords inspected and shipping to pre-order customers commences.
-In stock orders undergoing inspection and preparing to take orders in late January/early February.
+January 3, 2013 - The first shipment lands, the swords inspected and shipping to all the customers who pre-ordered was complete as we prepared to take a second batch of limited availability orders in late January/early February.

 PROJECT X CHINESE (DISCONTINUED)